Imageomics/Imageomics-guide/docs/wiki-guide/GitHub-Repo-Guide.md

 You can check your CITATION.cff file prior to upload using this [validator tool](https://www.yamllint.com/).

-**Note:**
+!!! note "Note"
     - Subcategories of `preferred-citation` do not get bullet points, but the first subcategory of `references` must be bulleted (as below).
     - This is generally intended as a reference for your code.
 Preferred citation can be used for the paper, though it is better to ask in the `README` that someone cites _both_ and provide the paper reference there (only the `preferred-citation` will show up to be copied from the citation box if it is included).

 ```yaml { py linenums="1" }
 abstract: "<describe your code/package>"